JoshuaCachola/Splitsmart/README.md

 # GoodFellas

 One spot need for making any type of payment.
 Let GoodFellas be the middleman for all of your transactions.

+## MVP List
+- users will be able to create expenses (bills)
+- users will be able to add friends
+- users will be able to see transaction history
+- users will be able to add comments

+### Stretch Goals
+- users will be able to create groups
+- users will be able to create a fake checkout